CreateUNSW/createunsw.com.au/__pages/store.md

 #### Pickups

 We offer pickups for orders.
 Send us an email at {% include sales/email.html %} and we'll organise a time.
 Currently for Term 1 2021; Monday, Tuesday, and Wednesday are the only days that we'll be able to offer pickups (updated 7th March 2021).
+Generally pickups will be at the lockers in the hallway behind the MCIC makerspace.
+Make sure you've confimed the pickup time via email before coming to the lockers.

 #### Payments